-5. Complex Adaptive Processes on a Wiki? by Dave Snowden
+5. Complex Adaptive Processes on a Wiki? by Martin Cleaver

 The problem with wikis has always been the collapse of two essentially different operations: Save and Publish.
 You edit and save a page.
 What happens?
 You publish to the world.
 No approval.
 No chance to ensure it marries up with process changes made elsewhere, compare to compliance or governance regulations, to get it buy-in from stakeholders or to get legal approval.
 As a rule Wikis omit Content Management and Workflow capabilities and, because they don’t deal with Approved Records, they also lack Records Management and Records Retention facilities.

 6. Ensuring Future Access to History by David Weinberger

 As early as the 1940s, archivists were talking about machine-readable records.
 The debates and experiments have been going on for many decades.
 One early approach was to declare that electronic records were not archives, because the archives couldn’t deal with them.
 (Archivists and records managers have always been at odds, he says, because RM is about retention schedules, i.e., deleting records.)
 Over time, archivists came up to speed.
 By 2000, some were dealing with electronic records.
 In 2010, many do, but many do not.
 There is a continuing debate.

 There are three languages we need: Legal, Records Management, and IT.
 How do we make the old ways work in the new?
 We need both new filtering techniques, but also traditional notions of appraisal.

 Question: An IT colleague is proposing that we archive content more than 6 months old (still searchable) and that content more than 12 months be removed (owner will get an email alert).
 Should we do this?